norahvii/django_blog/README.md

-A blog but in Django
+A blog but in Django.

+Up and running here: http://norahvii.pythonanywhere.com/

 ## CLI Setup:
 * `mkvirtualenv --python=python3.7 myblog`